The Sound of Silence in Social Networks: Results on Consensus

 \subsection{\texorpdfstring{$\SOMminus$ Properties}{SOMminus Properties}}

-A key property of the $\SOMminus$ model is that if all agents become silent at time $t$, they will all speak up at the very next round $t+1$.
+A key property of $\SOMminus$ models is that if all agents become silent at time $t$, they will all speak up at the very next round $t+1$.
 The following lemma formalizes this property: